In the Spotlight

 Family, Friends, and Co-workers - When we're calmer and more relaxed, we respond better to stress in our lives.
 By helping manage stress, yoga can help our relationships.
 A research study even showed how yoga could improve well-being at work.

 Food and Drink - When we're more self-aware, we can better sense when we're full or hungry, which can help with weight management.
-Research even suggests that yoga can help people stop smoking.
+Is yoga a good way to lose weight?

 How should I start doing yoga?